udacity/nd063-c3-design-for-security-project-starter/README.md

 # save and exit

-#restart ssh server
+#restart SSH server
 sudo service ssh restart
 ```
-1. Test that this made a difference.
+2. Test that this made a difference.
 Run the brute force attack again from Exercise 3, Task 1.

-2. Take a screenshot of the terminal window where you ran the attack highlighting the remediation and name it E4T2_ssh.png.
+3. Take a screenshot of the terminal window where you ran the attack highlighting the remediation and name it E4T2_ssh.png.

+**Deliverables:**
+- **E4T2_ssh.png** - Screenshot of terminal window showing the brute force attack and the remediation.

 #### Apply Network Controls to Restrict Application Server Traffic

 1. Update the security group which is assigned to the web application instance.
 The requirement is that we only allow connections to port 5000 from the public subnet where the application load balancer resides.
-2. Test that the change worked by attempting to make an ssh connection to the web application instance using its public URL.
+2. Test that the change worked by attempting to make an SSH connection to the web application instance using its public URL.
-3. Submit a screenshot of the security group change and your ssh attempt.
+3. Submit a screenshot of the security group change and your SSH attempt.

+**Deliverables**:
+- **E4T2_networksg.png** - Screenshot of the security group change.

 #### Least Privilege Access to S3

 1. Update the IAM policy for the instance profile role used by the web application instance to only allow read access to the free recipes S3 bucket.
-2. Test the change by using the attack instance to attempt to copy the secret recipes (Exercise 3, Task 2).
+2. Test the change by using the attack instance to attempt to copy the secret recipes.
-3. Submit a screenshot of the new S3 bucket policy and the attempt to copy the files.
+3. Submit a screenshot of the updated IAM policy and the attempt to copy the files.

+**Deliverables:**
+- **E4T2_s3iampolicy.png** - Screenshot of the updated IAM policy.
+- **E4T2_s3copy.png** - Screenshot of the failed copy attempt.

 #### Apply Default Server-side Encryption to the S3 Bucket